1. MIYAZAKI’S FILMS FEATURE A TECHNIQUE CALLED ‘PILLOW SHOTS’

-Aside from small towns next to lakes and forests, suburbia is a common choice for the ‘apparent utopia’.
+Aside from small towns next to lakes and forests, suburbia is a common choice for the snail under the leaf setting.

 “They taught us at Barnard about that word, ‘utopia’.
 The Greeks had two meaning for it: ‘eu-topos’, meaning the good place, and ‘u-topos’ meaning the place that cannot be.”

-Mad Men, of course, is an apparent utopia itself, making Rachel’s lines somewhat meta.
+Mad Men, of course, is a snail under the leaf setting itself, making Rachel’s lines somewhat meta.
 Mad Men is set partly in Manhattan, partly in the suburbs where Don Draper has bought a big family home, hoping to keep his family safe.
-Matthew Weiner was influenced by John Cheever when he wrote Mad Men; many of Cheever’s short stories are an apparent utopia, set in mid-century American suburbs.
+Matthew Weiner was influenced by John Cheever when he wrote Mad Men; many of Cheever’s short stories are a story under the leaf stories, set in mid-century American suburbs.

 FURTHER EXAMPLES OF APPARENT UTOPIAS

 American Beauty, the movie, and also Six Feet Under, in a way.
 A family unit lives upstairs from a literal morgue.
-The apparent utopia symbolism is exploited most when the house has plumbing issues, spewing forth all sorts of vile liquid back into the family home.
+The snail under the leaf setting symbolism is exploited most when the house has plumbing issues, spewing forth all sorts of vile liquid back into the family home.